The Treasures of France including Normandy

 - Footprint Carbonneutral CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

-- Connect With Locals Walk among the wild hyacinths in the beautiful gardens of the 17thcentury Chateau d'Eporce, during a Be My Guest lunch.
-Enjoy homecooked dishes created by the resident culinary expert, Lydia.
+- Le Mans: Walk among the wild hyacinths in the beautiful gardens of the 17th-century Chateau d'Eporce, during a unique Be My Guest experience.
+Enjoy a selection of local wines and taste some home-cooked specialities created by the chateau’s resident culinary expert, Lydia.

-- Dive Into Culture Explore the 11thcentury Bayeux Tapestry telling the story of Norman conquests and the Battle of Hastings so many centuries ago.
+- Bayeux: Explore the 11th-century Bayeux Tapestry telling the story of Norman conquests and the Battle of Hastings so many centuries ago.

 - Show more

-Travel from Paris and the Loire Valley to the D-Day landing beaches on this in-depth France and Normandy tour.
-Imagine life as a French noble when you dine at a château and learn about the battles that were fought here through the ages.
+Travel from Paris to the D-Day Landing Beaches of Normandy and on to the beautiful Loire Valley on this in-depth France and Normandy tour.
+Imagine life as a French noble as you are welcomed to a 17th century château and learn about the battles that were fought here through the ages.

 Day 1: Bonjour Paris